MendeRama/Hospital-Project/README.md

-Overview
+# Overview:
 The Smart Hospital Analytics & Performance Dashboard is a data analytics project that focuses on analyzing hospital operations and patient data through an interactive dashboard.
 The project transforms raw healthcare data into meaningful insights to help improve decision-making, operational efficiency, and patient care.

-🎯 Objectives
+# Objectives:
 Analyze hospital performance metrics
 Track patient admissions and readmissions
 Evaluate treatment cost and length of stay
 Identify trends across departments and patient conditions Build an interactive dashboard for better insights
-📊 Dashboard Features
+# Dashboard Features:
-🔹 Key Metrics
+Key Metrics
 Total Admissions: 30,000
 Total Patients: 12,090
 Average Treatment Cost